foopgp/pgpid/NOTES.md

 # Ideas

-* use Scrypt instead of md5sum for udid4
+* use Scrypt instead of md5sum for udid => specify an udid5 and choose good parameters for scrypt
-* use ed25519 for main key then we can use "mnemonic" instead of paperkey to print secret key (cf.: https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki and https://iancoleman.io/bip39/)
+* use "mnemonic" (cf. BIP39) id addition to legacy paperkey to print secret key (cf.: https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki and https://iancoleman.io/bip39/)
-* Maybe use ed25519 for main key to use derivations
+* Maybe use ed25519 derivations
 * Shamir shared secret.

 # TODO